 This paper also relates to the literature of constraint-based semi-supervised clustering in statistics and computer science.
 Pairwise constraints have been widely implemented in numerous models and have been shown to improve clustering performance.
-In the past two decades, various pairwise constrained KMeans algorithms using prior information have been suggested (Wagstaff et al., 2001; Basu et al., 2002, 2004; Bilenko et al., 2004; Davidson and Ravi, 2005; Pelleg and Baras, 2007; Yoder and Priebe, 2017).
+In the past two decades, various pairwise constrained KMeans algorithms using prior information have been suggested (Wagstaff et al., 2001; Basu et al., 2002, 2004a; Bilenko et al., 2004; Davidson and Ravi, 2005; Pelleg and Baras, 2007; Yoder and Priebe, 2017).
 Prior information is also introduced in the model-based method.
 Shental et al. (2003) develop a framework to incorporate prior information for the density estimation with Gaussian Mixture Models.
 The Dirichlet process mixture model with pairwise constraints has been discussed in Vlachos et al. (2008), Vlachos et al. (2009), Orbanz and Buhmann (2008), Vlachos et al. (2010), Ross and Dy (2013).
 Lu and Leen (2004), Lu (2007) and Lu and Leen (2007) assume the knowledge on constraints is incomplete and penalize the constraints in accordance to their weights.
 Law et al. (2004) extents Shental et al. (2003) to allow for soft constraints in mixture model by adding another layer of latent variables for the group label.
 Nelson and Cohen (2007) propose a new framework that samples pairwise constraints given a set of probabilities related to the weights of constraints.

-Our paper is closely related to Paganin et al. (2021), who address a similar problem.
-As discussed above, their framework requires a complete prior clustering structure, which is unusual in practice.
+Our paper is closely related to Paganin et al. (2021), who address a similar problem using a novel Bayesian framework.
+Their proposed method shrinks the prior distribution of group partitioning toward a full target group structure, which is an initial clustering of all units provided by experts.
+This is demanding since not every application can have a full target group structure, as their birth defects epidemiology study did.
 Our framework circumvents this problem by eliciting prior information of pairwise constraints.
 In addition, the induced shrinkage of their framework is produced by the distance function defined by Variation of Information.
 It can be demonstrated that a partition can readily become caught in local modes, preventing it from ever shrinking toward the prior partition.
 The use of pairwise relationships in this paper circumvents this issue.
-By fixing the group indices of other pairs, our framework ensures that the partition containing a specific pair that satisfies our prior belief has a strictly greater prior probability than the partition containing a pair that contradicts our prior belief.
+By fixing the group indices of other pairs, our framework makes sure that the partition with a specific pair that fits our prior belief has a strict higher prior probability than the partition with a pair that goes against our prior belief.